 Download leaflet of dates for volunteer activities at Marconi Ponds Nature Reserve

 We have been awarded a Green Flag Community Award again this year!
 Success in this is a way to recognise all our supporters who have worked so hard on the Nature Reserve throughout the past 12 months.
 We can’t do it without you all!

-Last year we had a ‘mystery shopper’ judge so we were unable to walk round the site with them and explain what we had been doing to develop the nature reserve.
-This year we again had a ‘mystery shopper’ judge, so we are waiting now to be sent the Judge’s report so we can incorporate his improvement points and any suggestions into the activities planned for the next few months.
+Last year we had a ‘mystery shopper’ judge so we were not able to walk round the site with them and explain what we had been doing to develop the nature reserve.
+This year we have put in our application and will have a judge for a face to face judgment, so we hope we will be successful again.